Local Order Average-Atom Interatomic Potentials: Results

 \subsection{2D Lennard-Jones Binary Alloy}

-We begin our study of LOAA with a 2D binary alloy problem.
-We first consider a random alloy to determine the necessary system size for determining RDFs.
-Next, we study the effect of LJ parameters on the ordering seen within this alloy.
-We compare the performance of the standard AA method with the LOAA method to examine the ability of LOAA to capture LO effects.
-The potential energy per atom and elastic constants of the 2D binary alloy are computed and compared for the TS, AA, and LOAA methods.
+As a first test case for LOAA, we consider a 2D binary alloy modeled using an LJ potential.
+We study the effect of the LJ parameters on the short-range order seen within this alloy.
+The potential energy per atom and elastic constants of the 2D binary alloy are computed and compared for the TS, AA, and LOAA methods, examining the importance of LO effects.